-With more people supported in the community living with multiple comorbidities, Liverpool City Council recognised that incorporating digital care planning would enable better monitoring of citizens and likely lead to reductions in the need for people to access services, as well as improving their ability to live better lives in their own homes by enhancing their quality of life.
+With more people supported in the community living with multiple comorbidities, they identified that incorporating digital care planning would enable better monitoring of citizens and likely lead to reductions in the need for people to access services, as well as improving their ability to live better lives in their own homes by enhancing their quality of life.

-Since implementing PASS Liverpool Council has received an award at the National GO Public Procurement Awards which recognise those leading the way in using public money in smart and effective ways to help people who need it most.
+Since implementing PASS, Liverpool Council has received an award at the National GO Public Procurement Awards which recognise those leading the way in using public money in smart and effective ways to help people who need